natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-23-red-clay-halo-by-gillian-welch-and-david-rawlings.md

 description: An exploration of the interconnectedness of creation and redemption, tied together through the theme of dirt and music.
 emoji: 🌍
 tags:
+  - 🌍 Culture
+  - 🌄 Dreams
+  - ❤️ Resilience
-  - 🌱 Earth
+  - 🌀 Complexity
-  - 🎶 Music
+  - 🎵 Music
-  - 🔥 Redemption
 haiku: |
   Red clay in the sun,
   Songs of dirt reach heavenly,